NAccuardi/Secure_Motorcycle/README.md

 # Secure_Motorcycle

-### CODE WILL BE UPLOADED ONCE IT IS SCRUBBED OF PRIVATE DATA AND KEYS.

 #### This project is a simple homebuilt motorcycle security device.

 The device will be made up of multiple hardware components: